margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's a new self waiting to live.
 There's something new every day.

+There are good people everywhere to light up the path.
+There are new ways to see things and new views to hold.
+There's something ot learn every day with joy.

 <br>

 ## Day In and Day Out ##